by Texas Homesteader ~

 - Salt & pepper to taste

-Chop onions & sausages, saute in bacon grease until unions are translucent.
+In a large stockpot, sauté chopped onions & sausages in bacon grease until unions are translucent. (about 3-4 minutes)

-Use end of spatula to chop soft potatoes into smaller chunks, stir in dried tarragon & thyme.
+Remove stockpot lid & use end of spatula to chop soft potatoes into smaller chunks.

-Add a splash of evaporated milk to add creaminess and serve with a light sprinkling of sharp cheddar on top.
+Add a splash of evaporated milk to add creaminess if desired and serve hot in large chunky soup bowls with a light sprinkling of sharp cheddar on top.

 Our Favorite Soups